MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 ### Additional features

-Fraud Protection supports the following settings for three different assessment features:
+Fraud Protection supports the following settings for three different assessment features.

 - **Case management** – Manage and take action on transactions that require a review by human subject matter experts.
 For more information, see [Case management overview](case-management-overview.md).
 - **Search** – Find and view details associated with specific transactions.
 To learn more, see [Search](search.md).
 - **Reporting** - Reporting provides a historical view of your data and helps you conduct fraud analysis to optimize your business.
 To learn more, see [Reporting](virtual-fraud-analyst-reporting.md).

 The available features  and their default settings vary based on the fraud assessment template you selected in the **Select template** step.
-The following table is a summary of the assessment feature default settings broken down by assessment template:
+The following table is a summary of the assessment feature default settings broken down by assessment template.

 | Template | Case management | Search | Reporting |